EbookFoundation/free-programming-books-search/README.md

 1. First, make sure that you the local folder containing the files has a remote configured called "origin".
 	1. If you aren't sure, navigate to the folder using Git (type "cd", then drag and drop folder in to Git command line.).
-	2. Type `git init`
+	2. Type `git init`.
-	3. Type `git remote add origin <repo url>`,replacing <repo url> with the url of your github repository.
+	3. Type `git remote add origin <repo url>`, replacing <repo url> with the url of your github repository.
 2. Now, run `npm install -g gh-pages`.
 3. Run `npm run deploy`.
-4. This should deploy your code to "https:yourusername.github.io/free-programming-books-search/"
+4. This should deploy your code to "https:yourusername.github.io/free-programming-books-search/".

 ## How It All Works